SS Noronic: Fire

 Twenty-seven-year-old Donald Williamson was the first rescuer on the scene.
 After working a late shift at a nearby Goodyear Tire plant, the former lake freighter deckhand wanted to see Noronic, which he knew was in port.
 Williamson arrived to the sound of the ship's distress whistle, as the fire was quickly growing and people were frantically jumping into the lake.
-Spotting a large painters’ raft nearby, he untied it and pushed it into a position near the ship's port bow.
+Spotting a large painters’ raft nearby, he released it and pushed it into a position near the ship's port bow.
 As people leapt from the burning ship, he pulled them from the water to the safety of the raft.

 Responding to a "routine" box call, Toronto police constables Ronald Anderson and Warren Shaddock turned their "accident" car onto Queen's Quay in time to see the ship erupt in flames as high as the mast.
 Their cruiser was immediately surrounded by survivors, many in shock, some on fire.
 A passenger alerted Anderson to those in the water and those on the decks, some in flames.
 Anderson stripped his uniform off, jumped into the frigid, oily water, and began to assist Williamson on the raft.
 Fireboats joined the rescue operation, plucking others who jumped into the water from the ship.
 Among those officers was Jack Marks, who went on to become Toronto's chief of police.

 Crew members had to smash portholes to drag some passengers out of their cabins.
 Moments before the whistle sounded, the pier's night watchman noticed the flames coming from the ship and contacted the Toronto Fire Department.
 A pumper truck, a hose wagon, a high-pressure truck, an aerial truck, a rescue squad, the deputy chief and a fireboat were dispatched to the scene.
 Ambulances and police were also dispatched.
 The first fire truck arrived at the pier at 2:41 a.m.